Skip to main content

 Facilities

-You'll have access to dedicated computing facilities in the School of Computing.
+You'll have dedicated computing facilities in the School of Computing.
 You'll have access to the latest tools for system analysis and development, as well as an allocated PC and desk space in a project lab.
 For certain projects, special facilities for networking can be set up as required.

 You'll enjoy access to specialist IT facilities to support your studies, including: